inet-framework/inet/doc/src/users-guide/ch-network-nodes.rst

 --------

 Hosts, routers, switches, access points, mobile phones, and other network nodes are represented in INET with compound modules.
-The previous chapter has introduced a few node types like :ned:`StandardHost`, :ned:`Router`, and showed how to put together networks from them.
-In this chapter, we look at the internals of such node models, in order to provide a deeper understanding of their customization possibilities and to give some guidance on how custom nodes models can be assembled.
+A few node types like :ned:`StandardHost`, :ned:`Router` were introduced in the previous chapter, and networks were demonstrated to be built from them.
+In this chapter, the internals of these node models will be explored to provide a deeper understanding of their customization possibilities and to give some guidance on assembling custom node models.

 .. _ug:sec:nodes:ingredients:

 Ingredients
 -----------

-Node models are assembled from other modules which represent applications, communication protocols, network interfaces, routing tables, mobility models, energy models, and other functionality.
-These modules fall into the following broad categories:
+Node models are assembled from other modules representing applications, communication protocols, network interfaces, routing tables, mobility models, energy models, and other functionalities.
+These modules can be categorized into the following:

--  *Applications* often model the user behavior as well as the application program (e.g., browser), and the application layer protocol (e.g., :protocol:`HTTP`).
-Applications typically use transport layer protocols (e.g., :protocol:`TCP` and/or :protocol:`UDP`), but they may also directly use lower layer protocols (e.g., :protocol:`IP` or :protocol:`Ethernet`) via sockets.
+-  *Applications* often models user behavior, the application program (e.g., browser), and the application layer protocol (e.g., :protocol:`HTTP`).
+Applications typically utilize transport layer protocols (e.g., :protocol:`TCP` and/or :protocol:`UDP`), but they may also directly use lower layer protocols (e.g., :protocol:`IP` or :protocol:`Ethernet`) via sockets.

 -  *Routing protocols* are provided as separate modules:
-   :protocol:`OSPF`, :protocol:`BGP`, or :protocol:`AODV` for MANET
+   :protocol:`OSPF`, :protocol:`BGP`, and :protocol:`AODV` for MANET
    routing.
 These modules use :protocol:`TCP`, :protocol:`UDP`, and :protocol:`IPv4`, and manipulate routes in the :ned:`Ipv4RoutingTable` module.